werkgroep-kunstmanen/rotor-controller/README.md

 .   error degrees threshold from where speed wil increase with increasing error .   error degrees threshold from where speed is max.

+Calibration:
+. may be done in 2 steps, first fast, second slow and accurate.
+.
+SPD_ENDSW1 and SPD_ENDSW2 are the speeds in percentage of max. speed defined:
+.
+DC-motor: max. speed defined by hardware/voltage
+.   stepper motor: defined by xx_MotorSpeed
+.
+If one of 2 speeds is defined 0 then a single-calibration is done.